Mobility Carsharing: Offers

 Mobility aims its subscriptions and offers at various target groups.
 The company launched its "Learner driver subscription" programme in 2013 for learner drivers and inexperienced motorists, for example.
-A similar programme is "Student subscription" (since 2014) for students.
-Private customers can become cooperative members or take out annual/trial subscriptions and benefit from additional advantages.
-Furthermore, they can register without subscription fees or obligations for "Click & Drive".
+Private customers can become cooperative members or take out monthly subscriptions and benefit from additional advantages.
+Furthermore, they can register without subscription fees or obligations for "mobilityEASY".

 Mobility offers two different products in the area of corporate mobility.
 "Business Car Sharing" allows companies to make use of Mobility cars – whether on a one-off basis or using exclusively reserved vehicles at the company's headquarters.
 Meanwhile, "Mobility Pool Car Sharing" involves existing corporate fleets being equipped with car sharing technology, thereby allowing a system of car sharing to be operated within the company.
 Other services such as claims management and maintenance are likewise integrated in the programme.
 A number of companies have outsourced their vehicle fleets to Mobility, either completely or partially.
 These include Migros (since 1998) and ABB.

 Environment

-According to an Interface study, 22% of private customers and 50% of business customers would buy their own car if Mobility did not exist.
-This would mean there would be around 27,600 more vehicles on Switzerland's roads, needing 41,400 parking spaces.
-The study also shows that car sharing has a positive impact on energy consumption: it leads to a reduction in emissions of 20,500 tonnes per year.
-Mobility has its annual business and sustainability report audited by the Global Reporting Initiative and achieved Application Level B in 2014.
+In 2024, the Mobility Cooperative commissioned an independent study to assess the traffic-reducing effects of car sharing.
+To this end, the consulting firm BSS Volkswirtschaftliche Beratung conducted a survey of members in cooperation with the University of Applied Sciences of Eastern Switzerland (OST).
+The result: on average, each Mobility car replaces 18 privately owned cars.
+Projected across the whole of Switzerland, around 40,000 fewer vehicles are thus on the road thanks to Mobility.

 Cooperative ventures

 Mobility collaborates with various public transport companies: these provide parking spaces at railway stations and promote offers involving combined transport such as the Swiss Federal Railways, universities and companies.

-Mobility also collaborates with the rental car companies Hertz (1996) and Europcar (2016), which offer Mobility members reduced rental rates.

 Subsidiaries

 Through its subsidiary Mobility Systems + Services (founded in 2001 as Mobility Support AG), Mobility markets its booking system MobiSys 2.0, which it developed itself, as well as its expertise in the fields of fleet management and marketing.

 In 2014 Mobility launched Switzerland's first free-floating car sharing programme called "Catch a Car" in Basel.
-Members can locate Catch-Cars via smartphone or on the website and drive from A to B without making a reservation in advance.
-Catch a Car is currently going through a two-year pilot phase.
-ETH Zurich is conducting a scientific investigation into how Catch a Car impacts on the mobility behaviour of individual members.
+Members could locate Catch-Cars via smartphone or on the website and drive from A to B without making a reservation in advance.
+ETH Zurich conducted a scientific investigation into how Catch a Car impacts on the mobility behaviour of individual members.
+In 2019, Mobility acquired Catch a Car in its entirety and integrated it into the Mobility system under the name ‘Mobility Go’.
+The offer in Geneva was discontinued in 2020.
+The offer in Basel was discontinued in June 2022.